cyberwizardinstitute/workshops/node_101.md

   console.log(data)
 })
 ```
-To the uninitiated, this may look like a pinata of inscruotable syntax; and hlaf of it comprises the callback.
+To the uninitiated, this may look like a pinata of inscruotable syntax.

+One reason is because that code has nested syntax, which is totally legal.

+Half of that code is a callback.

-There, a function is being called, which takes two arguments.
-One argument is the string, 'update'.
-The next argument is a function.
+On the outside, a function is being called, which takes two arguments between its parenthesis.
+One argument is a string, 'update'.
+The next argument is a function, written out.
 This is confusing because that function is written out within the parenthesis of the function being called.

-Look at another way to write the same thing:
+However, look at another way to write the same thing:
 ```js
 // I literally copied everything after the = from the previous example var callback_Function = function(data){